AUC-Sponsored Study Abroad Opportunities for Undergraduate Students

 - For study abroad: minimum GPA as requested by the host university

 - The student must have completed his/her first year at AUC and preferably apply while in their sophomore year (A minimum of 24 credits during the time of application is accepted)

 - All students must complete the following freshmen-level core curriculum requirements:

 - RHET 110/1010 - Analytical and Persuasive Writing (3 credits) and CORE 110/1010

 - RHET 120/1020 - Research Writing (3 credits)

 - Not be in your final semester at AUC

 - Students who are on disciplinary probation (been found to have committed conduct or academic integrity violations in the semester of applying for study abroad) are not eligible to apply.
 If they have already applied, their acceptances will be rescinded.
 If they have been nominated as exchange students, the partner institutions will be notified of their withdrawal for unspecified reasons.

-Interested students should complete AUC’s internal online application for exchange/study abroad.
-A complete application includes a number of separate documents, all of which can be submitted to IPSO.
-Once the application file is complete, the review committee will screen applications and the selection panel will interview qualified applicants.
+Complete AUC’s internal online application for exchange/study abroad, including all required documents.
+Once the application file is complete, the review committee will screen applications and the selection panel will interview nominees.